 Diagnosis of Severe Sleep Apnea

 Diagnosing severe sleep apnea involves a comprehensive sleep study, where your breathing and sleep patterns are monitored.
-This assessment can take place in a specialized sleep clinic (in-lab study) or at home (home sleep study).
+This assessment can take place in a specialized in-lab study (Polysomnogram) or home sleep study

 Additionally, the doctor will evaluate your throat, neck, and mouth, while reviewing your medical conditions and sleep-related symptoms.
 In some cases, a blood test may be required to rule out underlying conditions like hypothyroidism.